Last Updated on October 27, 2023 by Electricalvolt

 Series resonance :

-Series resonant circuit is formed by a series connection of inductive and capacitive loads.
-The reactance of the inductor is proportional to the frequency.
-The reactance of the capacitor is inversely proportional to the frequency which can be shown as below:
+A series connection of inductive and capacitive loads forms a series resonant circuit.
+The reactance of the inductor is proportional to the frequency, and that of the capacitor is inversely proportional to the frequency.

-It is seen that at resonant frequency the impedance reduces to a minimal value.
-At the resonant frequency, the impedance is very low result in a high current.
-The primary side of the transformer along with the capacitor on the LV side acts as a series resonating circuit and provides a low impedance path for harmonics close to resonating frequency.
+It is seen that at resonant frequency, the impedance reduces to a minimal value.
+At the resonant frequency, the impedance is very low, resulting in a high current.
+The primary side of the transformer, along with the capacitor on the LV side, acts as a series resonating circuit and provides a low impedance path for harmonics close to resonating frequency.

-Thus the circuit offers very low impedance at the input signal at this frequency which results in a multiple-fold increase in the current.
-The voltage drop on the individual component increase moving closer to the resonant frequency.
+Thus, the circuit offers very low impedance at the input signal at this frequency, which results in a multiple-fold increase in the current.
+The voltage drop on the individual component increases as it moves closer to the resonant frequency.

 Parallel resonance: